 times per minute your heart is beating, to devices that record information like how

 long you were exercising at your target heart rate.

 Although target heart rates might seem too complicated for beginners, it's important

-information to know regardless of your fitness level, says the American Council on
+information to know regardless of your fitness level.

 Here's a simple way to determine your maximum and target heart rates: Subtract your